 - ½ teaspoon sea salt

 - 1-2 cups grated cheddar or pepper jack cheese

 - Brown ground beef and onion a large cast iron skillet.
 Stir in chopped bell pepper, tomatoes, garlic, corn, olives, salt, cumin, chili powder, and tomato paste.
 Bring to a boil; reduce heat, cover, and let simmer 10 minutes.

-- Meanwhile, mix sourdough starter, corn flour, buttermilk, salt, and baking soda together.
+- Meanwhile, mix sourdough starter, corn flour, buttermilk, eggs, baking soda, and salt together.
 Pour over hot meat mixture and sprinkle with grated cheese.